The Future of Print Security: 8 Cyber Security Trends for 2025-2030

 • Full visibility into all network user activity

-• Maximized authority of authentication (and access control)
+• Maximized authority of authentication (access control)

 • Limited risks of information exfiltration